Are you interested in rock solid walking? Are you sometimes anxious because of a fear you might …

 The strategies, suggestions and tips for walking have been taken from the wisdom of two primary sources: individuals with Parkinson’s symptoms and knowledgeable health care professionals.
-Guests who experience Parkinson’s symptoms have revealed how they have succeeded in improving their own gait, walking pace and overall stability.
-Ideas, therapies and strategies I have learned from my interviews offer creative and simple ways to walk once again with ease and confidence.
+Radio show guests reveal how they have succeeded in improving their own gait, walking pace and overall stability.

 Ease of mobility is derailed when there is a disconnection between the mind and the body.
 This course covers how to restore this connection.

 Discover tried and true strategies that make it possible for walking to be balanced, centered, stable and safe every time.